ChristianoBraga/PiFramework/doc/pi-denotations-for-imp.md

-# Π denotations for Imπ
+# Π denotations for ImΠ

 Christiano Braga
 Universidade Federal Fluminense
 http://www.ic.uff.br/~cbraga
 \
-March 2019
+July 2019
 \
 http://github.com/ChristianoBraga/PiFramework

 ## Introduction

-A compiler for the Imπ language is defined by means of functions mapping constructions from the Imπ language to π IR.
+A compiler for the ImΠ language is defined by means of functions mapping constructions from the ImΠ language to Π IR.

-## Imπ grammar
+## ImΠ grammar
 ```
 <S> ::=  <cmd>